Raising our cottage & building under: floor plan ideas please

 Comments (14)

-- 2 years ago
+- 3 years ago

 Related Discussions

 Comments (19)Unexpectedly to me, due to it's location on the crest of the Great Dividing Range at an elevation of around 700m above sea level, Toowoomba has a climate more similar to Sydney than Brisbane.
 With average summer highs of only 28°C, & average winter highs of 17°C (lows of 7°C & cold wind, as has been mentioned).
 It's located in Climate Zone 2: Warm Temperature, the same climate zone as Sydney, not Brisbane.
 Though this climate zone is very varied, so care must be taken to cater for local conditions.
 As has been advised a few times, have a good read of the Your Home site.
 Read this section, Designing for Climate, for zone 5: warm temperate. http://www.yourhome.gov.au/passive-design/design-climate Along with having cooler temperatures than Brisbane, the fact that Toowoomba is inland means it has greater variation between daytime highs & nighttime lows (diurnal temperature range).
 This means that unlike Queensland coastal climates, some thermal mass in the home will be appropriate, so a lightweight structure isn't needed.
 Although a lightweight structure, on a ground-coupled slab (with polished concrete or tiles in North facing living areas) would be a good idea.
 As the temperature is so much cooler than tropical Queensland climates I'd advise against going too overboard with a pavilion style house.
 As I think it would be too cold in winter.
 Maybe something like two off-set rectangles, joined in the centre.
 Kinda like dreamer's inspirational picture, without the middle section, the two rectangular sections joined.
 Or just go for a more traditional rectangular house.
 In any case, like just about all Australian climates, you should try to build a house that is generally rectangular, the long sides facing north & south.
 This will give an opportunity for northern sunshine to enter home in winter, while the shorter eastern & western sides will limit the effect of hot summer western afternoon sunshine.
 Though I guess this house shape won't look great from the western road, as it will look very narrow from here.
 You could fatten it's street frontage a little bit, by having the garage to the south of the rectangular house.
 With such a large block you'll be able to build something that works for you.
 But as OKLouise said, don't just pick a plan for an average narrow block.
 The plan you picked is not really suitable for your block.
 I'd also recommend you do a lot of research yourself.
 As has been shown with the plan you've received, you can't rely on the builder to design a plan that will work best for you, that is appropriate for your location.
 So read up on the Your Home website.
-It's an invaluable resource when it comes to building a comfortable, energy efficient home....See MoreHelp!
-We need floor plan advice for our family home
+It's an invaluable resource when it comes to building a comfortable, energy efficient home....See MoreFloor-plan feedback/ideas needed -What do you think of this floor-plan

-- 2 years ago
+- 3 years ago

-- 2 years ago
+- 3 years ago

-- 2 years ago
+- 3 years ago

-- 2 years ago
+- 3 years ago

 Chris